micsupasun/university_of_essex/machine_learning/README.md

 # Machine learning
+# project objectives
+This document specifies the coursework assignment to be submitted by students taking CE802.
+Aims of this assignment are:
+1. to learn to identify machine learning techniques appropriate for a particular practical problem;
+2. to undertake a comparative evaluation of several machine learning procedures when applied to the specific problem.

 [CE802_Assignment_2022.pdf](https://github.com/micsupasun/university_of_essex/blob/main/machine_learning/CE802_Assignment_2022.pdf) is the homework file I got from a professor teaching machine learning.

 # Predict classification model